Skiing or snowboarding?

 Some things you should know about driving in the mountains:

-We recommend you check our websites for the most current road and weather updates.
+We recommend that you check our websites for the most current road and weather updates.
 You can also find road information on IE511.com which also reports Cal Trans Highway road information.

 You must carry chains when driving in the mountains.
 Often times during snowy conditions, chains are required on all vehicles except 4WD and AWD with snow tires however those vehicles are also required to at least carry chains.
 There are roadside chain installers where chains are required who charge a small fee (around $20) if you don’t know how to put them on.

-Driving time from the San Diego area is about three hours and from Orange and LA counties about two hours.
+Driving time from the San Diego area is about three hours and from Orange County and LA about two hours.
 Travel time may vary with weather conditions, chain requirements and road closures.
 On a busy weekend or holiday, expect to add a half-hour to an hour or more due to traffic.